Gagan021-5/Gagan021-5/README.md

 - 🔭 Currently diving deep into Machine Learning.
 - 🎓 Pursuing Computer Science & Mapping skills with Real World Implementations.
 - 🌱 Exploring **SuperVised Learning**, and Gen AI Web Technologies
-- 🦖 Bold enough to debug CSS in Internet Explorer 💀
+- 🦖 Inheriting the logic into this path of learning class .

 ---